fiddur/docs/test/pipeline/docs/_partial.md

-This is a *special* file that can be included
+This is a *special* file that can be included.